Chinese Business Visa for Indian Citizens: Complete Guide 2026

 This is your golden ticket.
 The invitation must come from a registered Chinese company or trade organization and include:

-- Detailed purpose of visit with specific business activities
+- Detailed purpose of visit with specific business activities (vague statements like "business discussions" trigger rejections)

-- Duration and locations of stay
+- Duration and locations of stay with specific dates and cities

-- Financial responsibility declaration
+- Financial responsibility declaration stating who bears costs during the visit

 - Inviting company's business license copy

-- Legal representative's signature and company seal
+- Legal representative's signature and original company seal (digital stamps are rejected)

 Pro Tip: Generic invitation letters raise red flags.
 Ensure your Chinese partner provides specific details about meetings, facilities to visit, or trade fair participation with dates and venues.
+The letter should be issued within 1-2 months of application to demonstrate current business relevance.

-3. Application Form (V.2013 version)
+3. Application Form (V.2013 version via COVA system)

 4. Photograph Specifications